SuryaTanukuT/FullStackInterviewPrep/Nodejs/NodeJS_Topics/Async Await/Async_Await.md

 ### Serial
 Each async operation starts after the previous one completes.
+Each async task runs after the previous one completes.
+Useful when the result of one is needed for the next, or when order matters.
 ```js
 async function serialFlow() {
   const a = await fetchA();